AnuragSamarth/Project1/README.md

 # Project1
-I created Employee Management System program by using C++ language.
+I created an Employee Management System program by using C++ language.